Cpt-Dingus/blog-page/docs/Reflashing samsung firmware.md

 8. Select everything but `USERDATA` accordingly from the archive you downloaded (`AP_..` to AP, `BL_..` to BL, `CP_..` to CP, `CSC_..` to CSC) and tick the box next to each one of these.

     > You will have a leftover `HOME_CSC` file, which wouldn't erase user data.
-However we want a full reflash, so use the standard `CSC_..` file instead.
+However, we want a full reflash, so use the standard `CSC_..` file instead.

     ![Image showing the above loaded into Odin](../assets/images/Samsung-flash/Odin-config.png)